dacanizares/AspCore.SampleAPI/README.md

 * **SampleApi**:
   * **Commands**: Actions that can be executed by the controllers.
   * **Controllers**: They contain mappings and calls to behaviors or queries to execute the requested action.
-If you prefer, you can move mappings to the behaviors class to make your controllers *completely dump*, both options are still valid. ;)
+If you prefer, you can move mappings to the behaviors class (or a new intermediate component) to make your controllers *completely dump*, both options are still valid. ;)
   * **Infrastructure**:  Application DbContext and repositories implementations.
   * **Mappings**: AutoMapper profiles.
   * **Migrations**: EF Core migrations and Data Seeds.